Rust Compiler Errors

 Learn what Rust error E0432 means, why it happens, and how to fix it with practical code examples.

-cannot borrow as mutable more than once
+cannot borrow more than once at a time

 Learn what Rust error E0499 means, why it happens, and how to fix it with practical code examples.